 In addition to brick and mortar stores across the United States and Canada, West Elm also has one of the best online stores for furniture and home décor, making it a great alternative to Wayfair.

-Their price range is slightly higher than a lot of the pieces on Wayfair.
+Like the other stores listed below, their price range is slightly higher than a lot of the pieces on Wayfair.

 Crate & Barrel